tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 ### 3. Stop expecting reviewers to read docs on their own

 As a beginning writer, I thought I could send an email to a relevant stakeholder group asking them to review a doc, and they would review it on their own time.
 I was surprised when no one responded.
-It took years before I abandoned this method.
+It took years before I fully abandoned this method.

 We all need input from reviewers (engineers, product managers, partner engineers, and other stakeholders) on the documentation we're writing to bring it up to production quality.
-Rather than ping people to review content asynchronously like I initially did, bake in time for people to read the document during the review meetings.
+Rather than ping people to review content asynchronously like I initially did, bake in time for people to read the document *during the review meetings.*

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_doc_reviews.png" alt="meetings time review clock two people reviewing documents office documents casual real" /><figcaption>meetings time review clock two people reviewing documents office documents casual real</figcaption></figure>

 Seriously, when you begin the review meeting, give people the option to silently read the document for the first 20 minutes.
 Most of the time, reviewers will prefer to comment as they read.
 If so, I tell reviewers to vocalize their feedback while I take notes.
 This allows them to make much faster progress through the document.
-This review technique is one I learned while at Amazon &mdash; see [Matching documentation review practices to company culture](/blog/matching-doc-review-practices-to-company-culture/) for more details.
+This review technique is one I learned while at Amazon (see [Matching documentation review practices to company culture](/blog/matching-doc-review-practices-to-company-culture/) for more details).

-Based on years of tested experience, I've found that this approach actually works.
+Based on years of tested experience, I've found that this approach works.
 It ensures that people review your content, allowing you to meet deadlines and other release timelines for your content.

 This approach might seem awkward or odd at first, and it can feel like you're babysitting someone through tasks they can do on their own.
 But in my experience, few people read docs outside of review meetings.
 If they do, their reading is usually cursory.
-If you have multiple reviewers in the same meeting, it's almost guaranteed that some will have read the material outside the meeting while others won't have read anything.
+If you have multiple reviewers in the same meeting, it's guaranteed that some will have read the material outside the meeting while others won't have.
 Then you have to either wait for those who haven't read the doc to read it, frustrating those who have.
 Or you'll have to skip the unprepared reviewers from reading and giving feedback.
 In short, it's just much easier to give everyone time to read the material during the review meeting.

 This technique might seem pretty specific, but it connects with a larger principle of documentation quality and excellence.
-Too often, earlier in my career I would try to write everything myself, independently through playing with the application and learning through trial and error.
+Too often, earlier in my career I would try to write everything myself, independently, by playing with the application, looking at the code, and learning through trial and error.
 As I got older, I realized that good writing gathers input and feedback from a large collection of people.

 ### 4. Specialize your skillset

 As you gain more experience, you'll inevitably gravitate toward some kind of specialization within the tech comm field.
-This specialization helps you sustain interest in the career long term, and it brands your professional expertise in more compelling ways.
+This specialization helps you sustain interest in the career long term, and it brands your professional expertise.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/advice_specialization.png" alt="doctor looking at results clipboard chart to interpret results while other smaller doctors look toward him and learn in exam room realistic" /><figcaption>doctor looking at results clipboard chart to interpret results while other smaller doctors look toward him and learn in exam room realistic</figcaption></figure>